quandaleIV/batch-job-runner/README.md

   --region ap-southeast-2
 ```

 Add both permissions required for a public Function URL.
-Both are necessary — `lambda:InvokeFunctionUrl` alone results in a 403 Forbidden:
+Both are necessary, `lambda:InvokeFunctionUrl` alone results in a 403 Forbidden:

 ```bash
 aws lambda add-permission \